LazaUK/ORAS-OCIArtifact-CLI/README.md

-# ORAS and GitHub Actions: Building Custom Images from OCI Artifacts
+# ORAS and Docker CLI: Building Custom Images from OCI Artifacts

 This repository demonstrates how to generate **OCI artifact** with **ORAS CLI** client and then build a customised Docker image of an Nginx web service from that artifact.
 It includes a sample tarball and Dockerfile to facilitate end-to-end testing, from creating an OCI artifact to deploying a fully functional Web site.